Fact Recall, Heuristics or Pure Guesswork? Precise Interpretations of Language Models for Fact Completion

-We define the measurement for confident prediction as: If a \emph{prediction} occurs among the top 3 predictions for at least 5 paraphrased queries.
-A \emph{prediction} that only appears for one of the rephrased queries is deemed unconfident.
+We define the measurement for confident prediction as: If a prediction occurs among the \emph{top 3 predictions for at least 5 paraphrased queries}.
+A prediction that only appears for one of the rephrased queries is deemed \emph{unconfident}.
+The thresholds were based on manual inspection to ensure adequate sampling of confident and unconfident samples.
+Since we use several tests to establish the type of prediction, we believe a slight variation of these threshold values will not lead to a substantial difference in the examples generated.
+Moreover, as observed in \Cref{sec:related_work}, there is no clear definition of \emph{confident prediction}, why we opted for creating our own.
+Other work may propose alternative definitions of confidence, \textsc{PrISM} can easily be adapted to these as well.

-\paragraph{Usage of heuristics} Our third and final criterion is \emph{no dependence on heuristics} -- indicating if the prediction is based on the exact factual information expressed in the prompt (subject and relation) rather than only on partial signals, i.e. heuristics.
-Predictions depending on heuristics indicate an over-reliance on unintended correlations in the training dataset based on surface forms of names or prompts, and are therefore unreliable \citep{cao-etal-2021-knowledgeable,mccoy-etal-2019-right}.
-Recalling information that is disputable and overgeneralizing (that is, capturing some statistical pattern that is only partially correct) is not equivalent to recalling the exact fact requested by a prompt.
-Therefore, it is important that we separate scenarios involving heuristics from those that do not.
+\paragraph{Usage of heuristics} Our third and final criterion is \emph{no dependence on heuristics} -- indicating if the prediction is based on the exact factual information expressed in the prompt (subject and relation) rather than only on partial signals, i.e.\ heuristics.
+Predictions depending on heuristics indicate an over-reliance on unintended correlations in the training dataset based on surface forms of names or prompts, and are therefore unreliable \citep{cao-etal-2021-knowledgeable,mccoy-etal-2019-right,biran-etal-2024-hopping}.

 For the collection of \textsc{PrISM} samples we use two indicators: presence of surface-level cues and memorization estimation.
 If a model indicates it has learned a heuristic related to the prediction, it is likely this is used for completing the query.
 Additionally, if we know that the LM does not know the fact requested by a prompt but it still makes a confident prediction, we can assume that the prediction corresponds to some form of heuristics recall.